kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 This is a more durable investment because humans benefit too.

-## AI Compatibility Can Become a Framework Selection Criterion
+## AI Compatibility Can Become a Framework Selection Criterion { #framework-selection-criterion }

 Historically, teams evaluate frameworks on: